My-Office-Team-Ltd/data-asset-manager/data_asset_manager/Assets/FileSpec.md

       FileSpec: Default

+## Description
+- An internal description of the dataset for reference only.

+      Description: NN Dataset 1

 ## Input File Name
 - Enter the value [file_id] for InFileName to set the value within Python.
 - if job type is Multi, this becomes a folder location